 “Shaking the Apple Tree” was extremely successful and Queen’s decided to expand the show to address other relevant issues for new students.
 Existere I was presented in September 1994 as part of Residence Orientation week, and was an immediate hit.
 Today, it continues to be a favourite part of the Orientation Week experience for many students.

 Existere is a Latin word meaning to stand out; to come forth; to emerge.
 The experience of this show has been exactly that – an emergence.
 And it continues to grow.
-In its sixteenth year, the program and show have a very strong presence on campus.
+In its twenty-first year, the program and show have a very strong presence on campus.
 Existere invites first year students to be open to new things and new ideas, to question what is presented and performed in the show, and to strive for change and growth in their University community by not just accepting stereotypes or norms but rather through exploration, critical engagement, and initiating social change.